-Nassau County is expected to roughly double in population in the next 25 years, from 80,456 to around 150,000 residents.
-In order to preserve agricultural and environmentally sensitive lands, and protect natural ecological systems, it is the goal of the of the WB CCB and the related Transect Based Scenario to capture 15-25% of the expected population growth in Nassau County.
+However, unlike many communities, Nassau has been granted an opportunity that most never had, an opportunity to actively craft their future.
+In order to preserve agricultural and environmentally sensitive lands and protect natural ecological systems in both the WBD and greater Nassau County, it is the goal of the of the WB CCB and the related Transect Based Scenario to capture 20-35% of the total expected population growth between 2019 and 2045 in Nassau County within the WBD.
 The development standards contained in the WB CCB provide the safeguards to ensure that the population expansion will progress in a responsible manner that promotes a strong jobs-to-housing balance ratio along with a high quality-of-place and high-quality-of-life which, as recognized by the Florida Chamber of Commerce in their adopted Six Pillar's of Florida's Future Economy, are foundational elements of creating vibrant communities that can compete regionally and globally for finite human capital, and promote long-term fiscal stability.